dbelik/Klisi/README.md

 Once it's implemented, you can expect API documentation (OpenAPI 3) in ./docs folder.

 ## Credits
-Thanks to all website designers who inspired Klisi design.
+Thanks to all website designers who has inspired Klisi design.
 You can find list of these websites in [./docs/design.md](./docs/design.md).

 ## License